 QuickBooks is another financial app for your business.
 Through QuickBooks, you can issue payroll to your team members, track your taxes, and handle your company's books.
 Companies of all sizes work with QuickBooks, which means you can use it to scale your small business when the time comes.

 QuickBooks offers a certification process so you can become an expert in its tools and improve your financial acumen.
 Even if you don't have an accounting background, knowing your numbers can help you make strategic business decisions.

 If you want to outsource your accounting, look for professionals who are QuickBooks-certified who can use your tools.
-Here are more payroll tools to look into for your small business.
+Here are some more payroll tools to look into for your small business: